BurlakovNick/aoc-2021/README.md

-# Advent of Code 2021 solutions in Clojure
+# Advent of Code 2021 solutions

+Written in Clojure